 Providence is rapidly developing as an excellent food and cocktail town, below are some of my recommendations while you are there.

 North Favorite casual dinner place.
 Asian-inspired dishes to share, huge spices, herbs and heat.
 Everything is great, easily my favorite place to eat in PVD.
-Chefs are formerly from Momofuku in NYC.
+Chef James Mark came from Momofuku in NYC.
 I crave their food all the time.

 Birch Incredible dinner only restaurant.
 Tiny, 18 counter seats, service is from behind counter.
 Local, farm to table ingredients, but clever execution excellent flavors and textures in every dish.
 Tasting menu is cheap too ($49pp for food, choose each dish for 4 courses).
 Serious dinner with exceptional wine list, but casual enough for any night.